SCRT have completed a three phased Natural Flood Management (NFM) project on Reston Scar, above Staveley.

 Surface flow disruption

-Phase two of this project is due to begin any time now which will see the further installation of three large leaky dams and four kerplunk structures.
+Phase two of this project was undertaken in Winter 2020 and saw the further installation of three large leaky dams and three kerplunk structures.

 We will be undertaking a monitoring programme shortly, to help us understand how the structures are functioning under different conditions.
 If you live locally and would be interested in volunteering e.g. taking photos during different weather events, please get in touch